rugfactory/rugfactory_factory/README.md

 - timer_get_warning, view method that returns either "🚨 Less than 10 minutes🚨" with actual number of minuets left if less than 10 or "You still have plenty of time"
 - timer_reward_idea, internal method for rewarding creator if the current idea when ever anyone calls add or remove time

-✅ rugfactory_token_create method and summary of actions this is separate from the whole create form ideas and rug token side of the contract, and this is so users can create tokens if they want to be the full owner. will deduct 1000 $SHIT and 1.90 Near from the users balance when they call this method. we will probly use this method for the rug side of the contract as well, and it will be nice to take some steps like register with ref and create a new lp when new tokens are created there seem to be no logs when the create_token method is called on rtkn, and empty result, but new token address will be a lowercase of the ticker example: first.rtkn.testnet the add_simple_pool with ref give the number result of the pool.
-- rugfactory_token_create, for creating a new token, will send 1.77 near to the factory contract and will call "create_token" on the factory contract address with the provided token details

 rugfactory methods summary
 - rewards the person who calls this method with a 1000 $SHIT, because someone has to do it.
 - this method can only be called when the timer is at 0